 Any beet will do!
-Red beets, yellow beets, white beets, stripped beets, big ones, small ones!
+Red beets, yellow beets, white beets, striped beets, big ones, small ones!
 This recipe isn’t specific to any one kind.
 However, if you get red beets, be aware that they will stain your pears, so if you want to keep them bright, just go for golden, white, red striped or lighter red varieties.

 Yes.
 Although I would leave the dressing and sprinkle of feta till just before serving.
-Otherwise the salad and cheese will get soggy.
+Otherwise, the salad and cheese will get soggy.

 A Few Tips